kdalanon/LLM-AutoHotkey-Assistant/README.md

 **`systemPrompt`** This will be the initial prompt and will set the tone of the conversation.

-**`APIModel`** Get your desired model from the [OpenRouter models website](https://openrouter.ai/models), click on the little clipboard icon beside the name, and paste it here.
+**`APIModel`** Get your desired model from the [OpenRouter models website](https://openrouter.ai/models), click on the clipboard icon beside the name, and paste it here.

 ![image](https://github.com/user-attachments/assets/64f46a06-80ca-48b9-94bc-a57d3682a113)